George Baker (British actor): Television work

 Baker also appeared in the British comedy television series The Goodies' episode "Tower of London" as the "Chief Beefeater", as well as in the sitcom No Job for a Lady, and he is popularly known for playing Captain Benson, the James Bond ally in the film The Spy Who Loved Me, and for playing Sir Hilary Bray, a heraldry expert, in On Her Majesty's Secret Service.
 Later, when Bond, played by George Lazenby, impersonates Bray to gain access to Blofeld, Baker's voice was dubbed in place of Lazenby's to provide the accent.
 Baker also played an (uncredited) NASA engineer in You Only Live Twice.

-Ian Fleming considered Baker to be the ideal candidate to play James Bond in the films but the role went to Sean Connery because Baker had prior commitments.
+Ian Fleming considered Baker to be the ideal candidate to play James Bond in the films. but the role went to Sean Connery, because Baker had prior commitments.

-He played a character called "Jamus Bondus" in an episode of 1970's farcical sitcom Up Pompeii!.
+He played a character called "Jamus Bondus" in an episode of the 1970s farcical sitcom Up Pompeii!.

 Baker's first theatre work was in repertory at Deal, Kent.
-His major stage credits include a season with the Old Vic company (1959–61), where he played Bolingbroke in Richard II, Jack in The Importance of being Earnest and Warwick in Saint Joan.
+His major stage credits include a season with The Old Vic company (1959–61), where he played Bolingbroke in Richard II, Jack in The Importance of Being Earnest and Warwick in Saint Joan.
 In 1965 he started his own touring company, Candida Plays, based at the Theatre Royal, Bury St Edmunds, Suffolk.
 He was Claudius in Buzz Goodbody's celebrated, modern-dress Hamlet for the Royal Shakespeare Company in 1975.

-In 1980 Baker wrote Fatal Spring, a play for television dealing with lives of poets Wilfred Owen, Siegfried Sassoon and Robert Graves; this appeared on BBC 2 on 7 November 1980.
+In 1980 Baker wrote Fatal Spring, a play for television dealing with lives of poets Wilfred Owen, Siegfried Sassoon and Robert Graves; this appeared on BBC Two on 7 November 1980.
 It won him a United Nations peace award.
 His other writing credits included four of the Wexford screenplays.

 Baker was the subject of This Is Your Life in 1995 when he was surprised by Michael Aspel during a photo shoot on board a boat at Port Solent on the Hampshire coast.
 He has also appeared on Lily Savage's Blankety Blank.